 Submission Guidelines

 The editors welcome submissions of materials concerned with all aspects of language education, particularly with relevance to Japan.
 If accepted, the editors reserve the right to edit all copy for length, style, and clarity, without prior notification to authors.
-Materials in English should be sent in Rich Text Format by either email (preferred) or post.
-Postal submissions must include a clearly labeled disk or memory stick and one printed copy.
-Manuscripts should follow the American Psychological Association (APA) style as it appears in The Language Teacher.
+English Readers' Forum and Feature Article submissions should be submitted in MS Word or Rich Text Format following the guidelines at the bottom of this page.
+All other columns submissions should be made via email directly to the respective column editors.
+Manuscripts should follow the style guidelines of the Publication Manual of the American Psychological Association (APA) 7th Edition..

 Following are the guidelines for submitting articles to TLT.
 Guidelines for material for columns can be found in the pages for each department.